 But let’s go through it step by step: –

-Firstly, lets address the basics of creating an array formula for the Loading_generate_period_range function.
+Firstly, let us address the basics of creating an array formula for the Loading_generate_period_range function.
 The thing with array formulas is you need to select the cells you want to apply the formula to before writing the formula in the formula bar.
-For the number of rows to select it needs to be a number equal to 12 + period range / period step. this is basically some points of interest where the spectral shape functions change formulas, and all the regularly spaced period steps you want a result at to give you a nice smooth ADRS curve.
+For the number of rows to select it needs to be a number equal to 12 + period range/period step.
+These are basically some points of interest where the spectral shape functions change formulas and all the regularly spaced period steps you want a result at to give you a nice smooth ADRS curve.

 So, for say a period range of up to 5 seconds, reporting results at 0.015 second steps, the number of rows to select in a single column would be 12 + 5 / 0.015 = 345.33, so select a range of 345 rows by 1 column.